rjabdulkadir/ipa/software/readme.txt

-This folder will contain the source code files.
+This folder holds the source code files.